1941–42 Yorkshire Cup: Final

 On the Monday following the semi-finals, the cup committee met to decide the venue for the final.
 The decision made was to play the game at Huddersfield's Fartown Ground with Mr G.S.
 Phillips as referee.
 Kick-off time was scheduled for 3:00 pm to allow for extra-time of 10-minutes each way to be played, if needed, and the game still finish in daylight.
 If the scores were still level after 20-minutes of extra-time then the game would proceed as sudden death, with the first team to score being declared the winners.

 The local rivals met in a game that journalists expected to be a close match.

 With both teams featuring guest players, the first half was the close matched game expected and it was only shortly before half-time when the first points were scored as Bradford's Willie Davies made the most of a Halifax error to score a try.
 With the conversion being kicked, Bradford had a 5–0 lead at the interval.

 The second half was a one-sided affair, Davies scored his second try from the first scrum of the half.
 This was followed by tries from Best, Carter, Foster and Smith with two conversions added.
-Although Halifax had a majority of possession in the second half, it was Bradford who did the attacking with Halifax once once getting anywhere close to scoring.
+Although Halifax had a majority of possession in the second half, it was Bradford who did the attacking with Halifax once getting anywhere close to scoring.

 The receipts for the final were £635.